 If you speak to people who were gaming in the 1990s and ask them what games they were playing then, they’ll likely list only a few titles.
 This isn’t because they were in love with those titles and could not bring themselves to play anything else; it’s because they simply didn’t have access to other games.
 Back then, all games came on a physical item (a disc, a cartridge), and they weren’t cheap.
 You had to be relatively confident that you were going to enjoy a game before you gave it a try.

-Now: Easy to Try New Games
+Now: Discovering New Games Made Easy

 Then: Relatively Simple Games